itowlson/spin/docs/content/sips/draft-000-templates.md

 * Foundation for delivery via IDE
 * Minimise what authors need to know

+### Scenarios

+* Developing a custom application (writing oen source code)
+* Using existing applications or components (e.g. Bartholomew or a static asset server)

 ## Terminology

 So we don't overuse the word 'user.'